-We are in the middle of a pandemic, and it’s been almost 2 years since foreign nationals have been freely able to visit Israel, making it very difficult for them to personally view properties prior to making a purchase.
+We are in the middle of a pandemic, and it’s been almost two years since foreign nationals have been freely able to visit Israel, making it very difficult for them to personally view properties prior to making a purchase.

 Despite the difficulties, foreigners purchasing property in Israel has reached record levels.